rabbitmq/rabbitmq-rtopic-exchange/README.md

 will build the plugin and put build artifacts under the `./plugins` directory.

-## Examples and Tests ##
+## Examples and Tests

-There's a few tests inside the test folder.
-You can take a look there if you want to see some examples on how to use the plugin.
+To run the tests use `make tests`.

-To run the tests call `make test`.
+The test suite can also be used for code examples.

 ## Performance ##